 Almost opposite Holy Trinity church on Trinity Street is a narrow passage.
 It is easy to miss, but if you duck down the passage it opens out at the gates of an attractive timber-framed building named Tymperleys.
 In the Elizabethan period this was the home of William Gilberd (see Holy Trinity church), and in the early 20th century it was owned by businessman Bernard Mason.

 Mason established a collection of historic clocks, and on his death he gave the house and collection to the borough.
 After a brief period as a clock museum, the house was closed and the clocks moved to Hollytrees Museum.
 There have been periodic efforts to reopen Tymperleys to the public - stay tuned!

 Hole in the Wall inn

-Straddling part of the Balkerne Gate opening is this attractive and rather aptly named 17th century pub.
+Straddling part of the Balkerne Gate opening is this attractive and rather aptly named 17th-century pub.
 Part of the pub actually rests on the Roman wall, and at the base of the building on the western side is an exposed section of wall foundations.
-After the Siege of Colchester the area of wall around the Roman gates was pulled down.
+After the Siege of Colchester, the area of the wall around the Roman gates was pulled down.
 A house was built on the ruins of the gateway, and this house was later converted into the inn we see today.

 Red Lion Hotel

 Where Headgate meets Sir Isaac's Walk.
 Look for the plaque marking the site of the Roman Head Gate.
 A large building on the corner was owned by Sir Isaac Rebow, a merchant of Flemish origin.
-Rebow was an MP for 3 decades, and welcomed William of Orange (later William III of England) to his house on several occasions.
+Rebow was an MP for three decades and welcomed William of Orange (later William III of England) to his house on several occasions.

 Address: Colchester, Essex, England